AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 >[!NOTE]
 >
-> The following core concepts also apply to any multi-channel tracking that involves campaigns not tracked in Adobe Advertising, such as the [`campaign`](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/campaign.html) variable (also known as the "Tracking code" Dimension or "eVar 0") and custom eVar tracking.
+> The following core concepts also apply to any multi-channel tracking that involves campaigns not tracked in Adobe Advertising, such as the [`campaign`](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/campaign.html) variable (also known as the "Tracking code" dimension or "[!DNL eVar] 0") and custom [!DNL eVar] tracking.

 ### Potentially Different Attribution Models in [!DNL Marketing Channels]